harsh317/ScreenRecoder-Electron/README.md

 - Save It

 ## Note
-i haven't tested the app as it was just a free project that i made in 30-40 min.
+i haven't debuged the app for issues as it was just a free project that i made in 30-40 min.
 Pease create an issue incase of any bug

 ## Refernence Taken
 https://www.youtube.com/watch?v=3yqDxhR2XxE